 Try a sprig of parsley as a breath freshener after a meal, which is in part why many restaurants serve it alongside their meals.

 Red clover may improve kidney function due to compounds found in this herb.
-However, there is no evidence showing this, so the true effects of red clover are unknown.
+However, there is no evidence showing this.
+Therefore, the true effects of red clover are unknown.

 Unfortunately, we don’t know if red clover can help the kidneys.
 Therefore, it should be avoided.